-The Medal of Liberty will be awarded to these families in honored memory of the following killed-in-action heroes during the Medal of Liberty Ceremony on May 20, 2018 in Milford Town Hall:
+The Medal of Liberty was awarded to these families in honored memory of the following killed-in-action heroes during the Medal of Liberty Ceremony on May 20, 2018 in Milford Town Hall:

 - Seaman Second Class Joseph P. Coscia, U.S. Navy

 Coscia was declared dead on December 4, 1943.
 He was on a boat that was torpedoed in November 1942.
 He was employed at the Public Cleaners and was 17 years old when he was killed.

 - Staff Sergeant James S. Cox, U.S. Army Air Corps

 Cox was an Aerial Gunner with the Fifteenth Air Force in Italy.
 He was reported Missing in Action on February 28, 1944 when he was 19 years old and declared dead on the same date.
 He entered the service in 1944 and went to Fort Devens.
 He did his basic training in Greensboro, South Carolina and then went to Flexible Gunnery School in Texas and received his silver wings.
 Cox graduated from Milford High School in 1943.

 Craddock died in Germany on March 26, 1945 at the age of 30.
 He graduated from Milford High School and was employed at Nelson’s Garage.
 After his father died he took over the hotel business of his parents.